Experience travelling to Mozambique in the comfort of your car

 - Do not use your cell phone while driving.

 - Do not drive on the beaches.
 This is illegal and results in the wanton destruction of turtle nests and has been known to cause changes in dolphin behaviour.
 Crabs, snails and other tiny creatures come out onto the beaches at night too.

 - Do not go off the main roads as many roads are unpassable.
 There may even be remnants of landmines since the civil war a few years ago.

-- Take your passport that is still valid for 6 months after your return date and make sure it has at least 2 blank pages before you set off.
+- Passports must be valid for 6 months after your return date with at least 2 blank pages.
 Make sure your driver’s license is real and up to date.
 South Africans do not need a Visa.

 - Ensure that you have third-party vehicle insurance so arrange this before your trip to save time and money.
 Make sure your insurance does cover Mozambique.
 Read the fine print.

 - Make certified colour copies of all your legal, ID and travel documents and hide them in a separate place to your original documents.
 Laminate the copies to protect them.